Ongoing Service Opportunities

 Many of our local community partners have ongoing volunteer and service opportunities throughout the year.
 We have compiled a list of ongoing opportunities here.
 Know of an opportunity that we need to be aware of?
 Email us at email@example.com and we will add it to the list.

-Compassionate K9s looking for volunteers to assist with website and raising puppies.
+Compassionate K9s is looking for volunteers to assist with their website and raising puppies.
 They need a webmaster that can update photos and make movies for the website.
 They need folks to raise puppies that will become service/therapy dogs for individuals diagnosed with PTSD, autism, etc. For more information, please contact Chris Buerki at 352-472-6099 or visit the website at http://compassionatek9s.com/

 Alachua County Humane Society

-At the Alachua County Humane Society, volunteers are integral to the success of our organization.
-Without volunteers, we would be unable to save as many animals as we do.
-ACHS is always looking for dedicated individuals to help us in a variety of areas ranging from walking, cleaning, and socializing with animals to laundry, dishes, thrift store operations and special events.
-ACHS does not have a minimum age requirement for volunteering, but we do require that any volunteer under the age of 16 be accompanied by an adult at all times.
+At the Alachua County Humane Society, volunteers are integral to the success of the organization.
+Without volunteers, they would be unable to save as many animals as they do.
+ACHS is always looking for dedicated individuals to help them in a variety of areas ranging from walking, cleaning, and socializing with animals to laundry, dishes, thrift store operations and special events.
+ACHS does not have a minimum age requirement for volunteering, but they do require that any volunteer under the age of 16 be accompanied by an adult at all times.
 There is a volunteer fee of $20 you must pay at training.
 This includes a volunteer t-shirt, name-tag and helps defray ACHS volunteer program expenses.
-If you cannot pay this due to financial constraints, please contact our Director of Volunteer Programs at email@example.com.
-Please email the Director of Volunteer Programs at firstname.lastname@example.org if you have any questions about our volunteer program OR if you are in need of court-ordered volunteer hours.
+If you cannot pay this due to financial constraints, please contact our Director of Volunteer Programs at firstname.lastname@example.org.
+Please email the Director of Volunteer Programs at email@example.com if you have any questions about our volunteer program OR if you are in need of court-ordered volunteer hours.
 Volunteer service through the volunteer program CANNOT be court-ordered.

 Family-friendly service opportunities are available.
 Please contact the Director of Volunteer Programs for more information.